 4 Hours | 4 CEs

-This on-demand professional training program on Evidence for Mental Health Professionals is presented by David DeMatteo, PhD, ABPP in partnership with the American Board of Forensic Psychology (AAFP).
+This on-demand professional training program on Evidence for Mental Health Professionals is presented by David DeMatteo, PhD, ABPP, in partnership with the American Academy of Forensic Psychology (AAFP).

 This on-demand professional training program is intended for mental health and other allied professionals